AlmaLinux/almalinux.org/content/blog/almalinux-88-now-available.md

 * [Docker](https://wiki.almalinux.org/containers/docker-images.html#about-almalinux-docker-images) images including Platform and UBIs alternatives.
 We provide a wide variety of containers for your use.
 Please see our [Docker Official Image](https://hub.docker.com/_/almalinux) as well as [all AlmaLinux images](https://hub.docker.com/u/almalinux).

 **IMPORTANT!** The `latest` and `minimal` tags now point to the latest AlmLinux 9 version.
-If you're using these tags and want to stay on AlmaLinux 8 please update your Dockefiles.
+If you're using these tags and want to stay on AlmaLinux 8 please update your Dockerfiles.

 * [LXC/LXD](https://images.linuxcontainers.org/images/almalinux/)
 * [Live Media](https://wiki.almalinux.org/LiveMedia.html) for GNOME, GNOME-mini, KDE, XFCE, MATE and more.